November 15, 2024

 Ski clubs began moving their headquarters away from Mount Donna Buang; the Victorian Ski Club was the last to leave, in 1951.

 The effort required to keep the ski runs clear ceased as people stopped coming, and the forest began to reclaim the cleared areas.
-The buildings that had been reconstructed after the fires fell into disrepair, and then ruin.
-Only a few small remnants remain, hidden in the bush, away from the current walking trails.
+The few buildings that had been reconstructed after the fires fell into disrepair.

 Skiing had ceased on the mountain by the middle of the 1950s.
 It would later be outlawed entirely, viewed as a danger to the hikers and sightseeing families, that now made up the bulk of the mountain’s visitors.